scala/scala-lang/blog/_posts/2026-03-XX-scoverage.md

 > This post covers work done under the [Sovereign Tech Fund investment](https://www.scala-lang.org/blog/2026/01/27/sta-invests-in-scala.html) umbrella: [Scoverage hardening](https://contributors.scala-lang.org/t/scoverage-hardening/7352).
 The work is coordinated by the [Scala Center](https://scala.epfl.ch/).

 Code coverage is not optional for many organizations.
-As one of the QA metrics, coverage ensures reliability of the solution which is especially important in regulated sectors.
+As one of the QA metrics, coverage helps ensure reliability of the solution which is especially important in regulated sectors.
 Scoverage is the standard coverage tool for Scala, built directly into the Scala 3 compiler as a dedicated phase.

 A crucial requirement for its wide industry adoption is that Scoverage itself is reliable and well-tested.
 The tool is already tested via its own dedicated test suite - however, it is not good enough.
 Most tricky bugs happen not in isolation but at intersections of language features.
 Therefore, Scoverage needs to be tested in interaction with all of the language features to be truly considered reliable.
 Furthermore, all future changes to the compiler should be tested in interaction with Scoverage and only admitted when compatible with the tool.